ivoba-oxid/ivoba-manufacturer-description/README.md

 "manufacturer_description" in the "bestlife TinyMCE" configuration for backend classes.

 ## Usage
-After you have activated the module, you will find a tab "Description" in your manufacturers under  :
+After you have activated the module, you will find a tab "Description" in your manufacturers under:
 "Stammdaten -> Hersteller".
 Enter your description there.

+Under modules "Erweiterungen -> Module -> Ivo Bathke: Manufacturer Description" you can choose where you want to place the texts.
+You can choose between above the list, in the locator or below the list.
+This module can also manage where you show the category short & long descriptions in the same way as for manufacturers.

 ## Misc
 Forum Thread: